ericmamaniramirez13/challenge_county_data/challenge.md

 4. Create a data digestion script with the same name as your folder in the main section of the repository (E.g., `residential_permits.py`)
 5. Write your `.parquet` files into your respective folder with at least five chunked files, and no file is larger than 20 MB.
 6. Create a data dictionary in the main section of the repository (E.g., `residential_permits.md` that describes each column in your data set.
+7. __Create at least two visualizations of your county data.
+One should be a map, and one should not be a map.
+Put the images in the `image` folder.__
-7. Work with your team to have one pull request that returns this data to the central repository.
+8. Work with your team to have one pull request that returns this data to the central repository.

 ## Discussion